tupl-tufts/rdl/README.md

 ## Type Casts

-Sometimes RDL does not have precise information about an object's type.
+Sometimes RDL does not have precise information about an object's type (this is most useful during static type checking).
 For these cases, RDL supports type casts of the form `o.type_cast(t)`.
 This call returns a new object that delegates all methods to `o` but that will be treated by RDL as if it had type `t`.
-For example, `x = "a".type_cast('nil')` will make RDL treat `x` as if it had type `nil`, even though it's a `String`.
+If `force: true` is passed to `type_cast`, RDL will perform the cast without checking whether `o` is actually a member of the given type.
+For example, `x = "a".type_cast('nil', force: true)` will make RDL treat `x` as if it had type `nil`, even though it's a `String`.

 ## Bottom Type (%bot)